-Following an open call for submissions, the top teams will be invited to the San Francisco Bay Area for a one-day event in Spring 2017 to present their innovations to a panel of judges composed of potential investors, philanthropists, and angel investors, as well as the opportunity to participate in mentoring workshops, and network with peers from around the globe.
-These teams will compete for the grand prize of $10,000 in seed funding and engage with a high-level cohort of judges and speakers who have been carefully selected based on their commitments to changing the global health landscape through philanthropy, mentorship, and development.
+Every year, following an open call for submissions, the top teams are invited to the San Francisco Bay Area for a one-day event in Spring to present their innovations to a panel of judges composed of potential investors, philanthropists, and angel investors, as well as the opportunity to participate in mentoring workshops, and network with peers from around the globe.
+These teams compete for the grand prize of $10,000 in seed funding and engage with a high-level cohort of judges and speakers who have been carefully selected based on their commitments to changing the global health landscape through philanthropy, mentorship, and development.

-Past judges have included investors from Kleiner Perkins Caufield Byers, the founding CEO of Yahoo!, the Chief Strategy Officer of PATH, and the President of Global Development at the Bill and Melinda Gates Foundation.
-In participating in the Challenge, we seek to give student teams the following:
+Past judges have included investors from Kleiner Perkins Caufield & Byers, the founding CEO of Yahoo!, the Chief Strategy Officer of PATH, the President of Global Development at the Bill and Melinda Gates Foundation, the Product Manager for Health at Facebook, the President and CEO of Bioness, Inc. as well as board members from the Global Health Research Foundation and the International Aids Vaccine Initiative.
+In participating in the Challenge, we seek to offer student teams the following:

 Exposure and sponsorship: Aside from the grand prize to the winning team, all finalist teams will have the opportunity to pitch their ideas to high-level judges who have committed to supporting student teams who win them over.

-Mentorship and networking: Finalist teams will have a chance to network, not only with their peers from around the globe, but also with top Bay Area social investors, philanthropists, and educators who have committed to mentoring student teams through a series of workshops, talks, and one-on-one networking events to be held during the competition (5/20/2017).
+Mentorship and networking: Finalist teams have the opportunity to network, not only with their peers from around the globe, but also with top Bay Area social investors, philanthropists, and educators who have committed to mentoring student teams through a series of workshops, talks, and one-on-one networking events to be held during the competition.

 Expert feedback: Ideas will be evaluated by top researchers and scientists in the field of global health hailing from from UC Berkeley, Stanford, other Bay Area schools, as well as technology and industry partners